hasundue/molt/README.md

     ...

 ?
 Choose an action › Commit changes to git
 ?
-Run `deno task test` before each commit? › No
+Tasks to run before each commit (comma separated) › lock, test ?
+Tasks to run after each commit (comma separated) ›

 Committing changes...
 📝 build(deps): update deno.land/std from 0.200.0 to 0.202.0